roelfrenkema/trainplicate/README.md

 ./install.zsh
 ```

 It will setup the environment.
-If it ever becomes corrupt because you tinkered with is delete and repeat.
+If it ever becomes corrupt because you tinkered with it, delete and repeat.

 ## Pre run